-- You are now unable to apply for the first SEISS grant, as the deadline was until 13 July 2020.
-A single payment of the grant will have been paid directly into your bank account if eligible and approved.
+- You are now unable to apply for the first or second SEISS grants, as the deadlines have passed.
+A single payment for each grant will have been paid directly into your bank account if eligible and approved.

 - The first grant was for 80% of the average profits from the previous 3 tax years (or the average of 1 or 2 years if you do not have 3 years), up to a maximum of £2,500 per month for 3 months (backdated to 1 March).

 - This is not tax-free income.
 The payments will form part of your trading profit for the year and be taxed along with the rest of your trading profits through your Self-Assessment Tax Returns.

 - Eligibility decided by HMRC

 What can I do now to claim the third SEISS grant?

 Step 1 – Eligibility

 - Whilst HMRC released an eligibility checker for the first two grants, these are no longer available as there are stricter conditions to be met on whether your businesses has been impacted by COVID-19.
 You can still follow the guidance as to whether you can claim through this link.

 - HMRC have been contacting taxpayers via email, SMS or post (depending on the data they hold).
 You will only be contacted in one way so if you have not been contacted you can use the HMRC guidance to review your position.

 Step 2 – Application